3-Fermion topological quantum computation: Introduction

 \section{Introduction}

 Topological quantum computation (TQC) is currently the most promising approach to scalable, fault-tolerant quantum computation.
 In recent years, the focus has been on TQC with Kitaev's toric code~\cite{kitaev2003fault}, due to it's high threshold to noise~\cite{dennis2002topological,wang2003confinement}, and amenability to planar architectures with nearest neighbour interactions.
 To encode and manipulate quantum information in the toric code, a variety of techniques drawn from condensed matter contexts have been utilised.
-In particular, some of the efficient approaches for TQC with the toric code rely on creating and manipulating gapped-boundaries, symmetry defects and anyons of the underlying topological phase of matter~\cite{Rau06,TopoClusterComp,Raussendorf07,bombin2009quantum,bombin2010topologicaltwist,yoder2017surface,brown2017poking,koenig2010quantum,webster2020fault,barkeshli2019symmetry,barkeshli2013twist}.
+In particular, some of the efficient approaches for TQC with the toric code rely on creating and manipulating gapped-boundaries, symmetry defects and anyons of the underlying topological phase of matter~\cite{Rau06,TopoClusterComp,Raussendorf07,bombin2009quantum,bombin2010topologicaltwist,koenig2010quantum,barkeshli2013twist,teo2014braiding,teo2014unconventional,yoder2017surface,brown2017poking,khan2017fermion,lavasani2018low, zhu2020instantaneous,zhu2020universal,webster2020fault,barkeshli2019symmetry, bombin2021logical, ellison2022pauli, ellison2022pauli2}.
+Many of these approaches were discovered within the framework of measurement-based quantum computation (MBQC), which provides a natural space-time perspective to understand fault-tolerant quantum computations, as well as a deep connection to many-body physics through the \textit{computational phases of matter} paradigm~\cite{doherty2009identifying,raussendorf2019computationally}.
+Within the framework of MBQC, there have been many developments since the topological cluster state scheme based on the toric code~\cite{Rau06,TopoClusterComp,Raussendorf07}, including foliated schemes~\cite{bolt2016foliated}, non-foliated schemes~\cite{nickerson2018measurement,newman2020generating}, schemes based on 2d stabilizer codes~\cite{brown2020universal,lee2022universal}, approaches to implement higher-dimensional codes and protocols in 2D architectures~\cite{bombin20182d}, as well as the related construction of fusion-based quantum computation~\cite{bartolucci2021fusion,bombin2023faulttolerant}.
 Despite great advances, the overheads for universal fault-tolerant quantum computation remain a formidable challenge.
 It is therefore important to analyse the potential of TQC in a broad range of topological phases of matter, and attempt to find new computational substrates that require fewer quantum resources to execute fault-tolerant quantum computation.